-I am the founder of the Joadre lab and Joadre fashion.
+I am Joana and the founder of the Joadre business lab and Joadre fashion.
 I have spent the last 16 years developing ideas, businesses and projects in Africa and in Europe.
-One of which enabled to 2 Nigerian road–side tailors have access to supply a sustainable chain store with 20+ stores in Europe.
-My mum was, actual still is a teacher.
+One of which has allowed 2 Nigerian road-side tailors supply a sustainable chain store company, with 20+ stores in Europe.
+My mum was, actually still is a teacher.
 She would wake me up as early as 5am to learn.
 As a child, I thought she was simply an angry woman who disliked sleep and loved to scream “Good morning, time to read, exams is tomorrow”!
-Now, I am extremely grateful for the ability to learn which she taught me as a child.
+Now, I am extremely grateful.

 Every migrant has a story to tell about the new country, people and environment.
 But mine was clouded by my personal encounter to human trafficking.
 Don’t ask, read my book:-)!
 3 years went fast and I initiated a charity organisation, EXIT, in August 2006 to tackle trafficking in women from Africa.
 My engagement with EXIT brought me an unbelievable skill set and many recognition for which I am thankful for this once in a lifetime experience.
 Films were produced, events were organized, book tours across German-speaking Europe was a blast, people were informed and joined me on my journey to empower vulnerable women from Nigeria.
 Oscar–winning actress Emma Thompson joined the UN awareness role-play theater presentation with me in Vienna @ the Austrian Parliament.
 My awareness engagement led me to New York @ the general assembly.
 It also took me to other US states, Courtesy of the US department of States as a Young political leader, Europe minority groups.